weigcdsb/GBLM_SMOOTH/README.md

 This folder provides code for generating all figures in the paper.
 Generally, "_caseDemo" denotes code for simulations and model fitting, while "_caseAnalysis" denotes code for plotting.

 ## 3. "helper"
-The helper functions for simulations and model fitting.
+It contains helper functions for simulations and model fitting.

 ## 4. "plot"
 This folder contains all the plots used in the paper.